 With this in mind, our Charity Care Payment Program allows us the flexibility to offer sliding–scale discounts based on an applicant’s financial need.

-If you are applying for our Charity Care Payment Program, please complete our application and mail it to PO Box 1469, Clifton Park, NY 12065.
+If you are applying for our Charity Care Payment Program, please complete our application and mail it to 15 Crossing Blvd., Clifton Park, NY 12065.

 Charity care is not available to patients who are able to pay for their care, however arrangements can be made as to the timing of payments, including payment plans.
 To discuss payment plan options, please contact us at (518) 371-3880.